adrien-simard/A-star-MetroStation/README.md

 # A star algoritm for Metro Stations
 JS App to find the shortest route between two metro stations in Kiev.
-Implementation of the A star algorithme
+Implementation of the A star algorithm

 ## Enjoy our App
 https://adrien-simard.github.io/A-star-MetroStation